 Green Lantern eventually recovers from his head trauma and erases the poor monster from existence with his power ring.
 He gets credit for saving the city, never telling people that he was the guy who put the city in danger in the first place.
 To his credit, he does decide to sue his ring to clean up the damage caused by his monster.
 I guess it’s a net win overall – Hal looks like a hero, the city doesn’t get destroyed, and the local community chest has a few extra dollars to do their thing.

-Oh yeah…there’s Carol’s marriage proposal to deal with.
+Oh yeah…there’s still Carol’s marriage proposal to deal with.
 Luckily, the Green Lantern fan club is composed mostly of women, all of whom have the same idea as Carol:

 I’m also completely serious when I say this comic could be used as a model for Hal Jordan’s modern appearances.
 Rather than make him the gung-ho cowboy who really isn’t all that different from Superman or the Flash, turn him into the short-sighted dummy who despite all of his idiocy still manages to be one of Earth’s greatest heroes when the chips are down.